 NPD Community Safety Day

-A bi-annual event with Armstrong Bank and Absolute Data Shredding that offers free document shredding, prescription drug take back and disposal, as well as release of unwanted ammunition.
+A bi-annual event with Absolute Data Shredding that offers free document shredding, prescription drug take back and disposal, as well as release of unwanted ammunition.

 Held in both the fall and spring, the event provides a safe opportunity for residents to dispose of documents, expired or unneeded prescription drugs, and unwanted ammunition.

 The event also includes Car Seat safety checks and installation by certified officers and representatives of Safe Kids Oklahoma and is a distribution site for free gun lock safety kits.

 Check our Calendar of Events for upcoming event dates, times and locations.